-Rubber handle grip encases the double inject fiberglass handle.
+Rubber handle grip encases the double-inject fiberglass handle.
 Notable for its great action, which makes it easy to work with for long periods with a great balance.
-Well-made and long-lasting.
+Comes with a guard for protection against overstriking.

 Users report the head can slip from the handle after long periods of use.

-There’s more to gardening than planting a few vegetables and flowers and watering them occasionally until they’re grown.
-There’s also more to it than just weeding and turning the soil.
+There’s more to gardening than planting a few vegetables and flowers and watering them occasionally.
+While you'll also need to weed and turn the soil, gardening often requires even further work.
 When it’s time to get down to the nitty-gritty of digging up rocks and cutting through roots, you need a specialized tool to help do your dirty work.
 You need a mattock.

 A mattock has the advantage of being two tools in one, whereas the pickaxe is only one tool.
 One blade on a mattock will be curved while the pick will be straight.
 On a pickaxe, both blades or picks are slightly curved.